mmshepherd/Demand-Flexibility-Survey-Questions/README.md

 flexibility programs offered by their utility.

 The file is accessible as a .tex file.
 To generate a pdf version of the survey, upload the Survey.tex file to Overleaf.
 Once the file is uploaded, generate and download the pdf file.
+Alternatively, the .tex file can be viewed using any other .tex compiler.